 18. Ponytail Palm (Beaucarnea recurvata)

 Ponytail palms are really great houseplants to have around.
 They are small and lightweight which means you can easily have them transferred anywhere.
-It will sure look great on your work desk or near a window and all it requires is a little sand, soil, pot with a drainage hole, and full sun.
+It will sure look great on your work desk or near a window and all it requires is a little sand, soil, a pot with a drainage hole, and full sun.

 19. Common Zinnia (Zinnia elegans)

 Common Zinnia is another safe houseplant for pets and this particular type of zinnia is fairly easy to care for.
 It is safe for dogs and cats and even more interesting is how they are amazing prolific bloomers, especially during the summer months.